ehrenmurdick/purescript-oak-ajax/README.md

 make an http request, then uses the response from that request to show some text on the page.

+This package does not depend on Oak because it's not actually Oak specific, it's api is just handily shaped to work well within an Oak application.

 ```
 module Main (main) where